collapsed-stacks/startups/questions/3972/what-is-the-best-way-to-reach-out-to-designers-and-3d-modelers-who-would-love-to.md

 - posted by: [user6541](https://stackexchange.com/users/7277447/user6541) on 2015-11-10
 - score: 1

-<p>You could check out engineering labs at universities.
-These universities may have several students who are talented in 3d printing and have the time/motivation to get involved in a new platform and give pro-bono  feedback (also if they can make an extra buck that would be motivating to unemployed students also!)</p>
+You could check out engineering labs at universities.
+These universities may have several students who are talented in 3d printing and have the time/motivation to get involved in a new platform and give pro-bono  feedback (also if they can make an extra buck that would be motivating to unemployed students also!)

 ## Answer 3997